-Paul is about to show that trials and temptations will be proportionate to our strength, that is "Common to man" meaning normal problems to man.
-The wonderful thing about it is that some men have already overcome it.
+Paul is about to show that trials and temptations will be proportionate to our strength.
+"Common to man" means normal problems.
+This means a wonderful thing: some men have already overcome it.
 Yes, many fell, caved in; but some demonstrated the will and energy to overcome it.
 God permits us to be tempted, but, still, whatever the problem, God is faithful!
 He knows what we can handle; what we can take; what we can bear; and exactly the time of escape from the problem.
 Therefore, He limits every single temptation within our limits.
 It will never be above what we are able to suffer.
 He's built us for perfection.
-He's built us to last!
 Our frame may be frail but our inner man is stronger than we think.
 He always provides a way to escape.
-He always gives us the strength to turn and flee from it or else the energy and strength to fight and overcome the temptation when it's persistent!
+He always gives us the strength to turn and flee from it or else the energy and strength to overcome the temptation when it's persistent!
 Our way of escape is always in Him!

-1ST-10:14 Wherefore, my dearly beloved, flee from idolatry.
-Paul dearly loves the Corinthian believers, but, he gives them a direct command: "flee idolatry!"
+- 10:14 Wherefore, my dearly beloved, flee from idolatry.
+Paul dearly loves the Corinthian believers, but gives them a direct command: "flee idolatry!"
 There is no other way around it!
 Don't ponder over...

-No one will know.
+- No one will know.

 I deserve this.

 Everyone does it.

 God knows my needs.

 They made me do it.